Ajatt-Tools/gd-tools/README.md

 ### Dependencies

 This script requires [MeCab](https://taku910.github.io/mecab/) and the IPA dictionary installed.
-Both can be found on the AUR if you are on an Arch linux system.
+Both can be found on the AUR if you are on an Arch Linux system.

 ## Installation
 Create a folder under ~/.goldendict/styles (name of your choosing) and place the provided css file there.
 Then enable the style under "Edit" > "Settings" > "Interface" > "Add-on style".\